hp-net/resume/_work-experiences/01-computer-service-support.md

 to: December 2006
 print: false
 ---

-Consultant at HelpDesk department for big polish telco client: **Telekomunikacja Polska (TP S.A.)**.
+Served as a HelpDesk Consultant for a major Polish telecommunications client, **Telekomunikacja Polska (TP S.A.)**.

-Responsible for mass support request handling.
+Handled large-scale support requests efficiently.